sydneyseid/MIST-4610-Project2/README.md

 Importance:

   Our client, the California Department of Fish and Wildlife, would find it useful to know peak months and injury type (non-fatal, no injury, fatal) to better understand how to keep California beachgoers safe.
-The dataset is filtered by the most recent decade, as this would be the most indicative timeframe for understanding monthly shark encounters. ( opposed to when the dataset began in the 1950s).
+The dataset is filtered by the most recent decade, as this would be the most indicative timeframe for understanding monthly shark encounters (opposed to when the dataset began in the 1950s).
   For instance, the summer months have a higher concentration of shark encounters, which is likely caused by warmer weather and more people in the water.
 Therefore, our client might find it useful to increase lifeguards during these months.
 This data is also visually intuitive.
 Our client can readily intuit that fatalities make up a small percentage of all encounters, and are not correlated to months where encounters are more frequent.

 ## Question 2